eonx-com/easy-monorepo/packages/EasyWebhook/docs/webhook.md

 A Webhook object has the following properties:

-- `$allowRerun`: Boolean indicating whether a webhook can be rerun multiple times.
+- `$allowRerun`: Boolean indicating whether a webhook can be rerun multiple times after the webhook is in a final state (i.e. success or failed).
-- `$body`: Body of the webhook HTTP request, provided as an array of key-value pairs, which will be formatted as a JSON string in the request.
+- `$body`: Body of the webhook HTTP request, provided as an array of key-value pairs.
+The body will be formatted by the BodyFormatterMiddleware (which formats the body as JSON by default).
-- `$bodyAsString`: Body of the webhook HTTP request, provided as a JSON string, e.g. `{"event":"showcase"}`.
+- `$bodyAsString`: Body of the webhook HTTP request, provided as a string.
+The body will be formatted by the BodyFormatterMiddleware (which formats the body as JSON by default).
 Note that `$bodyAsString` takes priority over `$body` if both are set.
 - `$configured`: Boolean indicating whether a webhook is **configured**, meaning that some configure once middleware will not be processed for the webhook, e.g. the event header middleware.
 See [Middleware](middleware.md) for more information.
 - `$currentAttempt`: Current attempt of the webhook.
-- `$event`: Event descriptor, which will be sent in the `X-Webhook-Event` header of the webhook HTTP request.
+- `$event`: Event descriptor, which will be sent in the Event header of the webhook HTTP request.
+The Event header is called `X-Webhook-Event` by default.
 - `$extra`: Array of extra information pertaining to the webhook.
 - `$httpClientOptions`: Array of HTTP client options for the webhook HTTP request.
-- `$id`: A unique identifier for the webhook, which will be sent in the `X-Webhook-Id` header of the webhook HTTP request.
+- `$id`: A unique identifier for the webhook, which will be sent in the ID header of the webhook HTTP request.
+The ID header is called `X-Webhook-Id` by default.
 - `$maxAttempt`: Maximum number of times to try to send the webhook before giving up.
 - `$method`: HTTP method to use to send the webhook HTTP request, e.g. `PUT`.
 The HTTP method is `POST` by default.
-- `$secret`: Secret key which will be used to construct a HMAC (Hash-based Message Authentication Code) of the webhook HTTP request that will be sent in the `X-Webhook-Signature` header of the webhook HTTP request.
+- `$secret`: Secret key which will be used to construct a signature of the webhook HTTP request body that will be sent in the Signature header of the webhook HTTP request.
+The Signature header is called `X-Webhook-Signature` by default.
 - `$sendAfter`: Timestamp after which a webhook may be sent.
 You can initiate sending of delayed webhooks via the console command `easy-webhooks:send-due-webhooks`.
 - `$sendNow`: Boolean indicating that the webhook should be sent synchronously instead of asynchronously.
 Note that it